jitinnair1/spinodal_omp/README.md

 This will generate a folder called `Test` within an output folder with .vtk files which can be opened using ParaView

-# a word of caution
+# Issues

-This code is not optimised for performance.
-Please create an issue if you encountered errors or unexpected behavior.
+Please start a new discussion or issue if you encounter problems